riggles1/GunconDuino-With-Screen-Flash/README.md

 This script is set for 1-2 frames of input emu-lag (maximum at 60Hz, thanks to the bufferDelay that's set to 35ms.
 A maximum "2 frames".
 There are alternate extended bufferdelay modes enabled by the A-button (at boot or after disabling the GunconDuino with A+B+Trigger), where bufferDelay becomes longer depending on how many times A was pressed before pulling the trigger.

- * Press A+B+Trigger to disable the guncon, then:
+ * Press A+B+Trigger to disable the guncon, then 0 to 4 A-button presses followed by pulling the trigger:
+ * 0 A presses = default 2 frame bufferdelay,
- * 1 A press = 3 frame bufferdelay, 2 A presses = 4 frame bufferdelay, 3 A presses = 5 frame bufferdelay, 4 A presses = 6 frame bufferdelay.
+ 1 A press = 3 frame bufferdelay,
+ 2 A presses = 4 frame bufferdelay,
+ 3 A presses = 5 frame bufferdelay,
+ 4 A presses = 6 frame bufferdelay.
  (60Hz frames)
  * Finally pull the trigger to confirm the selection.
 You can at any time disable it and select a different bufferdelay mode.
  * Set whatever bufferdelay depending on your setup lag, optimal setups will have 1-2 frames of input lag depending on the title, but for something like Carnevil that plays at 55Hz, meaning each frame takes longer, add +1 bufferdelay mode to compensate.